 Sue can be contacted by emailing firstname.lastname@example.org.

 Laurie Baker is the Assistant Athletic Director at Concord Academy.
 Before coming to CA, she worked at Buckingham Browne and Nichols School (BB&N) as the Associate Athletic Director and coach of the Girls Varsity Hockey team.
-Prior to that, she worked at Lawrence Academy in the Admissions office, served as the Assistant Athletic Director, and worked as an advisor and coach.
+Prior to that, she worked at Lawrence Academy in the Admissions office, serving as the Assistant Athletic Director, and worked as an advisor and coach.

 Before working in independent schools, Laurie was an accomplished hockey player.
 She won a gold medal at the 1998 Winter Olympics and a silver medal at the 2002 Winter Olympics, was the 1997 USA Hockey Women’s Player of the Year (also known as the Bob Allen Women’s Player of the Year), and is a member of the USA Hockey Hall of Fame.